top of page

 Through Amazon Bridge, these NGOs are supported by a network of other solution providers—technical and logistical, — ensuring that resources are mobilized efficiently and that projects achieve measurable, sustainable outcomes.

 Clean water is the foundation of health and development.
-In affected communities, unsafe drinking water leads to diarrheal disease, malnutrition, and repeated school absences—especially among children under five.
-Delivering reliable, safe water quickly reduces illness generated by waterborne pathogens and creates the conditions for education, sanitation, and economic programs to succeed.
+Unsafe drinking water leads to disease, malnutrition, and school absences, especially for children under five.
+Providing safe water reduces illness and supports education, sanitation, and economic growth.

 The Awaken are among the largest indigenous groups in the Peruvian Amazon and include many highly remote communities with urgent needs and limited access to public services.
 Starting here lets us demonstrate a replicable, culturally respectful model in places where the impact can be measured and scaled.